 |risk reduction in mortality from stroke (p=0.03)|

 Compared with patients maintained on conventional high-flux haemodialysis, those randomised to high-efficiency postdilution online haemodiafiltration had a significantly lower all-cause mortality.
-The estimated number needed to treat (NNT) showed that to prevent one annual death eight patients would need to be switched from haemodialysis to online haemodiafiltration.

 |risk reduction in incidence of hypotensive episodes (p<0.001)|